palinao/goosegame/README.md

 # goosegame

-TCP Client-Server game that allows a player to confront a CPU in a two-dimensional variation of The Game of The Goose.
+TCP Client-Server game that allows a user to play a CPU in a two-dimensional variation of The Game of The Goose.

 # The rules

 The aim of the game is for the Player (P) to get to the opposite corner of the field before the opponent (C) does so.
-The numbers on the field represents bonuses.
+The figures on the field are bonuses that will grant additional steps in the same direction.

 ```
 P| | | | | | | | |C|